yaleksandrova/fitlit-practice/README.md

 - Use object and array prototype methods to perform data manipulation
 - Display information on the page while maintaining ability to test class properties and methods
 - Create a data dashboard that is easy to use and displays information in a clear way
+- Demonstrate a clear understanding of Object-Oriented Programming

 ### Desktop Version